Derek2004/Derrick-Namanda/README.md

 #Hi There!

 # I'm Derrick Namanda.
-A software engineer,
+A software engineer.